-New research is finding that the severity of a traumatic brain injury (TBI) and the age at which it’s sustained can impact dementia risk down the road.
-A 2018 study in The Lancet Psychology found that people with a history of TBI had a 24 percent greater dementia risk than people without that history.
-“What surprised us was that even a single mild TBI was associated with a significantly higher risk of dementia,” lead author Jesse Fann, professor of psychiatry and behavioral sciences at the University of Washington School of Medicine, said in a press release.
-The study also found that if you sustain a brain injury in your 20’s, your risk of having dementia in your 50s jumps by about 60 percent.
-Fann hoped the study would prompt people with a history of TBI to adopt brain-health habits, such as getting more exercise and using less tobacco and alcohol.
+Research finds that the severity of a traumatic brain injury (TBI) and the age at which it’s sustained can impact dementia risk down the road.
+A 2018 study in The Lancet Psychiatry found that people with a history of TBI had a 24 percent greater dementia risk than people without those injuries.
+“What surprised us was that even a single mild TBI was associated with a significantly higher risk of dementia,” said lead author Jesse Fann, MD, MPH, professor of psychiatry and behavioral sciences at the University of Washington School of Medicine.
+The study also found that if you sustain a brain injury in your 20s, your risk of having dementia in your 50s jumps by about 60 percent.
+Fann said he hoped the findings would prompt people with a history of TBI to adopt brain-health habits, such as getting more exercise and using less tobacco and alcohol.

 You prefer the couch to the gym

-Hendrix warns against letting concerns about certain sports lead to a sedentary lifestyle, because lack of exercise is another risk factor for dementia.
-In a 2018 study in the journal Neurology, for example, researchers tested women’s fitness by studying their performance on stationary bikes; women with “high cardiovascular fitness” had a dementia risk that was 88 percent lower than a “moderately fit” group of women, CNN reported.
+Sitting is a risk factor for dementia.
+But even if stand every hour or so, you still need to add exercise if you want to protect your aging brain.
+In a 2018 study in the journal Neurology, for example, researchers tested women’s fitness by studying their performance on stationary bikes.
+Women with “high cardiovascular fitness” had a dementia risk that was 88 percent lower than a “moderately fit” group of women.
 In addition, the study found that dementia symptoms began 11 years later in the “high fitness” group over the “medium fitness” group.
-Avoid these other 22 habits that are making you age faster.
+(Avoid these other 22 habits that are making you age faster.)

 You veg out in front of the TV

 When it comes to saving your brain, your mental muscle could benefit from regular workouts, as well.
-A 2017 study in Alzheimer’s & Dementia Translational Research & Clinical Interventions reported that older adults who had undergone a computer-based cognitive training program called “speed of processing” reduced their risk of dementia by 29 percent.
+A 2017 study by the Alzheimer’s Association reported that older adults who had undergone a computer-based cognitive training program called “speed of processing” reduced their risk of dementia by 29 percent.
 “There is some promising research that has shown that cognitive training in specific realms—for example, processing information or memory—slows down cognitive decline for at least a couple of years after the training,” says Dr. Bernard.
 “However, it is not clear how this translates into currently available brain games.
 Importantly, there is not sufficient evidence that brain games can prevent cognitive decline or conditions like Alzheimer’s disease.”
 Still, challenging your mind—such as reading and doing crossword or Sudoku puzzles—couldn’t hurt and might, in fact, help.

 You don’t like learning new things

-It turns out people with higher levels of education have lower rates of dementia.
+People with higher levels of education have lower rates of dementia.
 “One of the best predictors of who is protected against Alzheimer’s disease and dementia as they age is how much education they have,” says Dr. Hendrix.
 “As you learn things you develop new connections and this gives you more resilience.
 It’s like you’ve put more money in your retirement account, and as you retire and your brain starts to slow down you can draw on that.”
-This deceptively simple measure of strength and flexibility can predict if you will have a long life.
+(This deceptively simple measure of strength and flexibility can predict if you will have a long life.)